zikuan/p4/P4D2_2017_Fall/exercises/p4runtime/README.md

 ## Step 1: Run the (incomplete) starter code

-The starter code for this assignment is in a file called `mycontroller.py`, and it will install only some of the rules that you need tunnel traffic between two hosts.
+The starter code for this assignment is in a file called `mycontroller.py`, and it will install only some of the rules that you need to tunnel traffic between two hosts.

 Let's first compile the new P4 program, start the network, use `mycontroller.py`